Thomas R. R. Cobb: Political career

 From 1849 to 1857, he was a reporter of the Supreme Court of Georgia.
 He was an ardent secessionist, and was a delegate to the Secession Convention.
-He is best known for his treatise on the law of slavery titled An Inquiry into the Law of Negro Slavery in the United States of America (1858), a passage of which reads:
+He is best known for his treatise on the law of slavery titled An Inquiry into the Law of Negro Slavery in the United States of America (1858), published seventy-five years after the Quock Walker case attempting to refute the proposition that slavery is antithetical to natural law:

 [T]his inquiry into the physical, mental, and moral development of the negro race seems to point them clearly, as peculiarly fitted for a laborious class.
 The physical frame is capable of great and long-continued exertion.
 Their mental capacity renders them incapable of successful self-development, and yet adapts them for the direction of the wiser race.
 Their moral character renders them happy, peaceful, contented and cheerful in a status that would break the spirit and destroy the energies of the Caucasian or the native American.

 Cobb's Inquiry represented the capstone of proslavery legal thought and has been called one of the most comprehensive American proslavery treatise.
 It drew together examples from world history of slavery, which he used to argue that slavery was close to ubiquitous in human history and thus natural.
 He also drew on evidence of slavery's economic necessity and on then popular ideas of "science," which supported white supremacy and slavery.